bjt-user/Linux/vim/make.md

 Very difficult syntax.

-A space has to be escaped by a backslash.
+A space has to be escaped by a backslash.\
+And double quotes seem to be not allowed around the string.

 For `sh` filetype this works:
 ```